 There are several types of car accidents that occur on the road everyday, resulting in both property damage and personal injury.
 Cars can collide with other cars, trucks, motorcycles, bicycles, or pedestrians.
-In addition to physical injury and emotional trauma, victims are often overwhelmed by the complexity of insurance claims and establishing liability.
+In addition to physical injury and emotional trauma, victims are often overwhelmed by the complexity of insurance claims, dealing with uninsured and underinsured drivers, and establishing liability.
 Following an accident, attorney Roger "Rocky" Walton can evaluate the details of your case and advocate on your behalf.
 Our team can handle negotiations with insurance companies to ensure you receive just and fair compensation.
 If you or your loved one has been involved in an accident, contact our Grand Prairie, TX, office to discuss your case further.*

 We understand these situations can be challenging, which is why we handle each case with compassion and personalized attention.

 We handle several types of accidents at our firm, each of which requires a different legal approach:

 - Single vehicle accidents, which involve a single car or SUV.
 This type of accident can be caused when a vehicle strikes an object, such as a tree or pole, an animal, or debris in the road.
 A single vehicle accident can result in property damage to the car, as well as personal injury to the driver, passengers, or bystanders.
 If the car is moving excessively fast, it may also rollover.

 - Multi-car accidents, which implicate multiple vehicles.
 This type of accident can be caused by rear-end collisions, side-impact collisions, sideswipe collisions, and head-on collisions.
 Establishing liability in these situations can be complex, unless there is a clear case of negligence.
 Typically, victims must pursue multiple parties and their respective insurance companies.